YichenWangs/second-yr-talk/source.md

 --

 - Performance ecosystem, Entangled agency.
-(Ardan Dal Ri el al. NIME'23; Frauenberger TOCHI'19)
+(Ardan Dal Ri el al. NIME'23; Frauenberger TOCHI'19; Morrison & McPherson CHI'24)

 ???

+There are a lot of underlying fine grounded issues that have been addressed in NIME and HCI communities.
-Fine grounded problem have been addressed in nime and hci community
+Fine grounded problem have been addressed in nime and hci community.

-promote this  to a broader context:
-Social interaction, cultural implication

-- human actors and artifacts, human offload our cognitive processes in the tools
-- continuation in process when making music/live activities
-- entanglement
+First, it is about the design of the interface that can share.
+Secondly, in the specific musical context, these are grounded into the communication issue.
+Most importantly, as I believe we all know here, that it's not only about completing a task, it's performances that has many performative/experience-based flow qualities with in.

 ---
 ### Networked Collaborative Musical Expression
+##### `*Bridging Human-AI Co-creation*`
 <center>
 <img src="./img/collab-ar-system.png" alt="collab-ar-system" width="70%vw" height = "5%vh">
 </center>